 Precipitation is difficult to verify in a point verification as presented in the previous section.
-A rather small displacement error can show up as a totally wrong forecast.
-Therefore verification of precipitation is presented subjectively in a case study.
+A small displacement error can show up as a totally wrong forecast.
+Therefore, verification of precipitation is presented subjectively in a case study.

-During the period 10-31 August 2021, for which the experiments were run, there were two major low pressure systems passing through the domain and many days with lots of convective activity.
+During the period of 10-31 August 2021, for which the experiments were run, there were two major low pressure systems passing through the domain and many days with lots of convective activity.
 One interesting thing to examine is if there is any difference in the impact of radar radial velocity in different situations.

-In general, the impact on precipitation patterns has been rather small which is expected since the added variable is wind related.
-One, fairly clear example, was found however and is shown below.
-In addition, by looking at DFS statistics, different behavior could be seen in convective cases compared to stratiform cases.
+In general, the impact on precipitation patterns has been small, which is expected since the added variable is wind related.
+One fairly clear example was found, however, and is shown below.
+In addition, by looking at DFS statistics, different behavior could be seen in convective cases than in stratiform cases.

-7.1 DFS statistics
+a.
+DFS statistics

 Two examples of DFS diagnostics are presented for two case studies included in the period of study.
-One from August 14th, in Figure 16, and the other from August 17th in Figure 17, both at 18.00 UTC.
+One from 14 August, in Fig. 16, and the other from 17 August in Fig. 17, both at 1800 UTC.

-The August 14th case represents a convective situation while the August 17th case represents a larger scale frontal passage with more stratiform precipitation.
-In both cases the number of radar radial velocity observations are about the same and the relative impact of the radar radial velocity seems to be quite similar, i.e. no difference in convective or stratiform situations.
-However, looking at the other observations it can be seen in the left panels of Figures 16 and 17 that while without radar radial velocities the impact of moisture from radiosondes (TEMP-Q) and ground based GNSS (GNSS-ZTD) are about the same.
-When the radial velocities are added (right panels of Figures 16 and 17) on the other hand, the impact from both radiosondes and GNSS changes.
-Specifically, the impact from both radiosondes and GNSS dramatically decreases in the convective case (Figure 16), while it slightly increases in the stratiform case (Figure 17).
-This indicates that although the radar radial velocity may not have a direct effect on the moisture for example, the indirect effect can be rather big due to changes in the model balances.
+The 14 August case represents a convective situation while the 17 August case represents a larger-scale frontal passage with more stratiform precipitation.
+In both cases the number of radar radial velocity observations are about the same and the relative impact of the radar radial velocity seems to be quite similar, that is, no difference in convective or stratiform situations.
+However, looking at the other observations, it can be seen in the left panels of Figs. 16 and 17 that, without radar radial velocities, the impact of moisture from radiosondes (TEMP-Q) and ground-based GNSS (GNSS-ZTD) are about the same.
+When the radial velocities are added (right panels of Figs. 16 and 17) on the other hand, the impact from both radiosondes and GNSS changes.
+Specifically, the impact from both radiosondes and GNSS dramatically decreases in the convective case (Fig. 16), while it slightly increases in the stratiform case (Fig. 17).
+This indicates that although the radar radial velocity may not have a direct effect on the moisture for example, the indirect effect can be big because of changes in the model balances.